dsoaress/dsoaress/README.md

 # Hello 🖐

-I'm Daniel Soares, a social scientist in training, as well as a hobbyist web developer.
+I'm Daniel Soares, a social scientist, as well as a hobbyist web developer.

 ## You can find me on